Updated: April 17, 2026

 Renting a house in Lagos

-Lagos is a desired area for property, not just because of its stunning location near the sea but also because of attractive real estate prices.
+Lagos is a desirable area for property, not just because of its stunning location near the sea but also because of attractive real estate prices.

 For additional information about the property market in Lagos, you can check out our Portugal Lagos Real Estate guide.